 We then see that the race is over, and Yuto lost… big time.
 But Ashikiba doesn’t gloat about his win.
 As Yuto goes to fulfill his punishment, he thinks over the race and it gives him food for thought.
 We then hear a narration of how, afterward, Yuto talked to the upperclassmen and learned about Ashikiba and his struggles.
 We then see Yuto and Ashikiba starting to work together as a team during practice.
 From this flashback, we can see that Yuto has improved when it comes to Ashikiba.
 However, as we saw earlier in the series, Yuto basically still acts like a hot-head toward anyone else he encounters.
 But this flashback was a great way to get some backstory on Yuto and Ashikiba and why they have interacted the way they have during the Inter-High.

 But now we return to the Inter-High, and we see Ashikiba is losing steam against Midousuji and Imaizumi.
-In his mind, Midousuji is already gloating, because in his mind, the second day finish line is more important than that mountain line.
+In his mind, Midousuji is already gloating, because to him, the second day finish line is more important than that mountain line.
 Ashikiba falls back to where Yuto is, and Yuto actually feels guilty for not going ahead at the mountain line when Ashikiba told him to.
 But Ashikiba reveals that what he did was a feint, because he’s not going to be the true ace going for the finish line.
 Ashikiba wants Yuto to take the second day finish line, because he knows that Yuto has ridden with his older brother, who was a great sprinter.
 He suspects that because of this, Yuto is capable of sprinting as well as climbing.
 And Yuto takes up the challenge.

 Hakone Academy catches up with the others, which catches both the other racers and the spectators off-guard.
 And now a three-way race is on to the second day finish line… and they’re all neck-in-neck!
 Midousuji is brooding and looking really pissed here, when it hits him that Yuto is the younger brother of a sprinter.
 Oh, Midousuji, quit your pouting.
 Oh, Midousuji is now happy, because he thinks he’ll make the younger Shinkai experience despair at the finish line.
 Now, now, Midousuji, haven’t you learned by now to not count your chickens before they hatch?